Hopefully you will love this painted sewing cabinet!

 I painted the applique to match the cabinet (table base).
 I have not distressed this yet with sanding and or glazing.
 Folks around these parts just don’t “get it”.

 I love giving new life to something that somebody was ready to discard!
-Isn’t she pretty?
+Isn’t the painted sewing cabinet so pretty?
 This was the first time I had removed the inside “frame”, but I bet it won’t be the last time!